fzaiser/genfer/README.md

 You can check that the bounds of our tool are at least as good as GuBPI's by comparing our tool's output in the terminal with GuBPI's output in `output/<benchmark>-norm.bounds`.
 Note that for the `die_paradox` example, GuBPI fails to compute normalized bounds, so we compare our tool's unnormalized bounds (under `Unnormalized bounds:` in the output) with GuBPI's unnormalized bounds in `output/die_paradox-unnorm.bounds`.

-These experiments support the data in Table 4 and demonstrate that our tool is orders of magnitude faster than GuBPI to produce the same (or better) bounds (Claim 1).
+These experiments support the data in Table 4 and demonstrate that our tool is orders of magnitude faster than GuBPI to produce the same (or better) bounds.